Teachers can 'Collect Papers' for a Writable assignment to prevent students from making changes to their writing. This can help to:

 Prevent students from revising while you are grading.

 1. Go to 'My Assignments' and select the assignment your students are working on.

-6. When you return to your class dashboard, you’ll see the 'Papers Collected' notice at the top as well as the 'Return Papers' button, which you can click when you’re ready to return assignments to students.
+When you return to the Settings view, you’ll see the 'Papers Collected' notice at the top as well as the 'Return Papers' button, which you can click when you’re ready to return assignments to students.

-If you’ve collected papers, your students’ dashboards for that particular assignment will be grayed out and they’ll see a notice that they cannot currently access the assignment.
+If an assignment is collected, your students’ dashboards for that particular assignment will be grayed out and they’ll see a notice that they cannot currently access the assignment.

-Once you return assignments to them, students will see their normal dashboards and be able to click the 'Read & Write' and 'Review' sections as usual.
+Once you return assignments to them, students will be able to click the 'Read & Write' and 'Review' sections as usual.